CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Devices.md

 With a single VXLAN device, a set of VNIs are included in a single device model.
 The single VXLAN device has a set of attributes that belong to the VXLAN construct.
 Individual VNIs are represented as a VLAN to VNI mapping and you can specify which VLANs map to the associated VNIs.
 The single VXLAN device is similar to the VLAN-aware bridge model, where the bridge contains a set of VLANs and VNIs.

 {{%notice note%}}
-Cumulus Linux supports multiple single VXLAN devices when configured with multiple vlan-aware bridges.
+Cumulus Linux supports multiple single VXLAN devices when configured with multiple VLAN-aware bridges.
 {{%/notice%}}

 You can configure a single VXLAN device with NVUE or by manually editing the `/etc/network/interfaces` file.
-Cumulus Linux creates a unique name for the single VXLAN device in the format `vxlan<id>`, where the ID is generated using the bridge name as the hash key.
-This naming convention is applicable while configuring single VXLAN device with NVUE.
+When you configure a single VXLAN device with NVUE, Cumulus Linux creates a unique name for the device in the format `vxlan<id>`, where the ID is generated using the bridge name as the hash key.

 The following example configuration:
 - Creates a single VXLAN device (vxlan48)